diegotita4/MC_P2/README.md

 # Credit Scoring Model

-This project develops a **Credit Scoring Model** that evaluates the creditworthiness of clients using statistical and data science techniques.
+This project develops a **Credit Scoring Model** to evaluate the creditworthiness of clients using statistical and data science techniques.
-The model applies data preprocessing, exploratory data analysis (EDA), and feature engineering to generate a predictive scoring system that supports financial decision-making.
+It includes data preprocessing, exploratory data analysis (EDA), feature engineering, and implementation of predictive models using machine learning.

 ---

 ## 🧠 Project Overview

 The purpose of this project is to design and implement a **credit risk scoring system** capable of classifying clients according to their probability of default.
-It follows a complete data science workflow, from data ingestion and cleaning to exploratory analysis and model construction.
+The workflow follows the full **data science pipeline**, from data ingestion and cleaning to exploratory analysis and model construction.

 ---

 ## 🎯 Objectives

+- Analyze and preprocess client financial data.
+- Identify key risk factors affecting credit performance.
+- Build classification models to predict credit scores using multiple machine learning algorithms.
+- Visualize results to support business interpretation.

+---

+## 🏗️ Project Structure

 - Analyze and preprocess client financial data.
 - Identify key risk factors affecting credit performance.